CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Segments:
 Under this submenu you can found nodes for detailer/refiner nodes, and required one more **Primere Refiner Prompt** node from the Inputs menu.
 For these nodes you have to download ultralitics bbox and segmentation models from here: https://huggingface.co/Bingsu/adetailer/tree/main or use Comfy's internal model downloader.
 Have to save these models to ComfyUI\models\ultralytics\segm\ and ComfyUI\models\ultralytics\bbox\ paths, the Comfy model manager save these models to right path.
-For the included workflow these models required:
+For the included workflow these models required.

+- Universal segmentation model, labels included to node: https://huggingface.co/ultralyticsplus/yolov8s/tree/main
+- Important and useful set: https://huggingface.co/jags/yolov8_model_segmentation-set/tree/main
+- Another link for example for deepfashion: https://huggingface.co/Bingsu/adetailer/tree/main
+- Segmentation models for anime/cartoon: https://huggingface.co/RamRom/yolov8m_crop-anime-characters/tree/main, https://huggingface.co/AkitoP/Anime-yolov8-seg/tree/main
+- But the best if you use Comfy's model manager to download required models

 ### For segments:
 <a href="./Workflow/readme_images/ulsegs.jpg" target="_blank"><img src="./Workflow/readme_images/ulsegs.jpg" height="300px"></a>